Chicken Miso Soup

 - Chicken thighs, boneless and skinless - 1 lb

 - Oil, cooking - 1 Tbsp + 1 Tbsp

 - Pasta, gluten-free fusilli - 6 oz (sub any fun pasta shape)

 - Lime juice - 2 tsp

-- Add miso, stock and zucchini.
-Bring to a low simmer and simmer for 7 minutes to let flavors come together.
+- Add miso and stock.
+Bring to a low simmer and simmer for 15 minutes until chicken is cooked through.

-- Divide sliced wonton wrappers between serving bowls.
+- Divide noodles between serving bowls.
 Ladle soup on top.
 Finish with lime juice and cilantro leaves.
 Enjoy!

 Easy and delicious.
 It was a perfect soup night (rainy and cold day)0 Helpful

 Used orzo pasta because I had leftover from a previous meal.
 Excellent homemade soup and comes together quick and easy.0 Helpful

 Super good.
 We used Farro in place of the wonton noodles.
 I used a whole Trader Joe's bag in my 6 servings, and while it was good, I had to add more broth because it sucked up all the liquid.
 Would add less next time (or do what I did this time and add more broth).
 Used homemade vegetable broth with added chicken bouillon.0 Helpful